decred/dcrbounty/src/content/en/rules/index.md

 - Any type of public disclosure of the vulnerability without prior approval from the bug bounty program will make it ineligible for payout.

+- Do not attempt to directly contact the developers in order to obtain the status of a patch/fix.

 - No social engineering.

 - No spamming.